 § 11154. § 14026.
-Discriminatory Practices Applicable to All Persons.
+Discriminatory Practices and Unlawful Denial of Full and Equal Access Applicable to All Persons.

-- (a) It is a discriminatory practice for a recipient any covered entity, in carrying out or failing to carry out any program, activity or service, or activity or providing or denying any services or benefits directly, or through contractual, licensing or other arrangements, to treat in purpose or effect any person less favorably without legal justification on the basis of the protected class of the person, that does any of the following:on the basis of ethnic group identification, religion, age, sex, color, or a physical or mental disability: - (1a) to denydenies a person the opportunity to apply for, receive, participate in, or benefit from an aid, benefit orprogram, activity, or service; - (2b) to affordaffords a person the opportunity to apply for, receive, participate in or benefit from an aid, benefit, or service that is not full and equal to that the opportunity afforded others;

-- (3e) to provide a person with an aid, benefit or program, activity, or service to a person that is not as effective in affording an equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as that provided to others.
-In some situations, identical treatment may be discriminatory; - (4d) to provide provides different or separate aid, benefits programs, activities, or services to a person, or to any class of persons, than is provided to others, or to provide aid, benefits provides programs, activities, or services at a different time, unless such action is clearly necessary to provide such persons with an equal opportunity to receive as truly effective aid, benefits program, activity, or services as those provided to others; - (e5) to aidaids or perpetuate perpetuates discrimination against a person by transferring Sstate support to another recipient covered entity that discriminates in the provision of providing any aid, benefit program, activity, or service; - (6f) to excludes a person from participation as a member of a planning or advisory board.
-Under this requirement, it is a discriminatory practice for a recipient to fail to make reasonable efforts to achieve a representative board.
-However, such requirement is not deemed to impose adherence to a quota system; - (7g) to otherwise limit limits a person in the exercise or enjoyment of any right, privilege, advantage or opportunity enjoyed by others participating in or receiving any aid, benefit, or service resulting from the under a program, service, or activity; - (8h) to denydenies a person the opportunity to participate in programs, or activities, or services that are not separate or different, despite the existence of permissibly separate or different programs or activities; - (9i) to utilize utilizes criteria or methods of administration that: - (A1) have the purpose or effect of subjectingsubject a person to discrimination on the basis of ethnic group identification, religion, age, sex, color, or a physical or mental disability a protected class, or perception of membership in, or association with someone, in a protected class; - (2B) have the purpose or effect of defeating defeat or substantially impairing impair the accomplishment of the objectives of the recipient's covered entity's program, activity, or service, with respect to a person of a particular ethnic group identification, religion, age, sex, color, or with a physical or mental disability on the basis of a protected class (the "objectives" of a program or activity shall include looking to the overall mission or purpose of a program or activity, including but not limited to those contained in relevant statutes, legislative intent and history, and regulations); or - (C)(3) perpetuate discrimination by another recipient covered entity on the basis of ethnic group identification, religion, age, sex, color, or a physical or mental disability inclusion in a protected class; or - (D) perpetuate discrimination on the basis of inclusion in a protected class.
+- (a) It is a discriminatory prohibited practice for a recipient any covered entity, in carrying out or failing to carry out any program or activity or providing, denying, or delaying any services or benefits directly or indirectly, or through contractual, licensing or other arrangements, to treat in purpose or effect any person less-unfavorably without legal justification on the basis of the protected class of the person, including by: on the basis of ethnic group identification, religion, age, sex, color, or a physical or mental disability: - (1) denying a person the opportunity or right to apply for, receive the benefits of, or participate in a program or activity; - (2) affording a person the opportunity or right to apply for, receive the benefits of, or participate in a program or activity that is not full and equal to the program or activity afforded others; - (3) providing a program or activity to a person that is not as effective in affording a full and equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as that provided to others.
+In some situations, identical treatment may be discriminatory; - (4) providing different or separate programs or activities to a person, or to any class of persons, than is provided to others, or providing programs or activities at a different time, unless such action is clearly necessary to provide such persons with full and equal access as truly effective a program or activity as that provided to others; - (5) aiding or perpetuating discrimination against a person by providing or transferring state support to a covered entity that discriminates in conduct, operation, or administration of any program or activity; - (6) excluding a person from participation as a member of a planning or advisory board.
+Under this requirement, it is a discriminatory practice for a covered entity to fail to make reasonable efforts to achieve a representative board.
+However, such requirement is not deemed to impose adherence to a quota system; - (7) limiting a person in the exercise or enjoyment of any right, privilege, advantage or opportunity enjoyed by others participating in or receiving any aid, benefit, or service resulting from a program or activity; - (8) denying a person the opportunity to participate in programs or activities that are not separate or different, despite the existence of permissibly separate or different programs or activities; - (9) utilizing criteria or methods of administration that: - (A) subject a person to discrimination on the basis of membership in, perception of membership